tillitis/dev-tillitis/hugo/content/devapp/_index.md

 can be used.

 ```
-$ tkey-runapp app.bin
+$ tkey-runapp rgb.bin
 ```

-This should auto-detect any attached TKeys, upload, and start a device app.
+This should auto-detect any attached TKeys, upload, and start a tiny device app that blinks the LED as described under [Device Applications](#device-applications).

 ### Debugging